Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 Before you continue make sure that you have read and completed the tasks in the [Getting started](#gettingstarted) tutorial to generate a Platform project, which means selecting the `org.alfresco.maven.archetype:alfresco-platform-jar-archetype` Maven archetype when generating the project.

-The following information assumes that the Platform project was generated with the name `my-platform-project`.
+> **Note:** The following information assumes that the Platform project was generated with the name `my-platform-project`.

 #### Introduction